chef/automate/components/automate-chef-io/content/docs/node-integrations.md

 * `STS-GetCallerIdentity`
 * `SEC2-DescribeRegions`
 * `IAM-ListAccountAliases`
+* `IAM-GetAccountSummary`
+* `IAM-ListUsers`

 Permissions: You'll need at least a global read permission; `arn:aws:iam::aws:policy/ReadOnlyAccess`

 ## AWS Credential-less Scanning with Chef Automate

 For users running Chef Automate 2 in EC2, we invite you to try out our "AWS-EC2 Credential-less Scanning"!
+Please note that credential-less scanning is not supported for AWS govcloud.

 ### Ensure Minimum Permissions